 David Stein managed assets for financial advisors and institutions previously while serving as Chief Investment Strategist and Chief Portfolio Strategist at FEG Investment Advisors.

 Stein co-founded their $2.2 billion asset management department developing the investment philosophy while serving as the lead portfolio manager.

 Meb Faber’s work has intrigued me since I read his book for everyday investors, The Ivy Portfolio, back in 2011.

 His podcast continues to intrigue me.
 Years ago Meb interviewed an investment expert that had done extensive research to discover stock picking newsletters that had beaten the index.
 There were very few newsletters that did, and I recall that Motley Fool’s stock picking newsletter was the winner.
 The information was unbiased and data driven, something not easy to find in the investing world.

 Of course, at Retire Certain, we know wealth building isn’t about stock picking.

 Now, Meb interviews top economic and investment experts on deep topics, making this advanced investing podcast ideal for more tactical investors who want to explore quantitative models, crypto, and more.

-As the name suggests, this advanced investing podcast isn’t just for traders.
+This advanced investing podcast isn’t just for traders as the name suggests but it is geared toward active investors.
 Niels Kaastrup-Larsen interviews financial and investing experts with a focus on trends, the economy, and, yes, trading.